SAP-samples/teched2025-DT265/exercises/ex1/README.md

 	1. Open the SAP BTP cockpit of the provider subaccount.
 	2. Navigate to the *Destinations* view.
-	3. Adapt the destinations in landscape eu10.
-This step is necessary because the HTML5 repository and SAP Build Work Zone services are hosted in eu10, while the application runs in eu10-004.
-		1. In the *poetry-slams-rt* destination, remove *-004* from the *URL*.
-The last part of the URL should be: *launchpad.cfapps.eu10.hana.ondemand.com*.
-		2. In the *poetry-slams-cdm* destination, remove *-004* from the *URL*, the *Token Service URL*, and the additional property *uri*.
-It should be: *cfapps.eu10.hana.ondemand.com*.
-	4. Select the *poetry-slams-cdm* destination and export it.
+	3. Select the *poetry-slams-cdm* destination and export it.
 A *poetry-slams-cdm* file is stored on your computer.
-	5. Select the *poetry-slams-rt* destination and export it.
+	4. Select the *poetry-slams-rt* destination and export it.
 A *poetry-slams-rt* file is stored on your computer.
-	6. Do not close the provider cockpit, as you'll need it for the next steps.
+	5. Do not close the provider cockpit, as you'll need it for the next steps.

 2. Import the destinations in your customer subaccount.
 	1. Open the SAP BTP cockpit of your customer.
 	2. Navigate to the *Destinations* view.
 	3. Import the *poetry-slams-cdm* destination using the downloaded file.
 The values of the destination are taken over.
 The value of the *Client Secret* property can't be exported but you can get it as follows:

-		1. Navigate to *Instances and Subscriptions* of the provider subaccount.
+		1. In a new browser window, navigate to *Instances and Subscriptions* of the provider subaccount.
 		2. Select the *poetry-slams-html5-runtime* service instance in the table.
 		3. Choose *View Credentials* at the top right corner of the screen.
-		4. From the Credentials file that opens, copy the value of the clientsecret.
+		4. From the credentials file that opens, copy the value of the *clientsecret*.

-		5. Navigate back to your design-time destination and add the value you just copied to the Client Secret property.
+    4. Add the value you just copied to the *Client Secret* property of the destination *poetry-slams-cdm*.
+    5. Edit the *poetry-slams-cdm* destination.
+    6. Remove the *-004* from the host part of the *URL*

-	4. Import the *poetry-slams-rt* destination using the downloaded file.
+    7. Import the *poetry-slams-rt* destination using the downloaded file.
-	5. Replace the URL with `https://<customer account subdomain>.launchpad.cfapps.eu10.hana.ondemand.com`.
+	8. Replace the URL with `https://<customer account subdomain>.launchpad.cfapps.eu10.hana.ondemand.com`.
+You can get the subdomain from the subscriber subaccount as follows:

+        1. In the SAP BTP cockpit of the subscriber subaccount, navigate to *Overview*.
+        2. Copy the *Subdomain* from the *General* section and note it as **customer subdomain**.
+You will require it in later steps again.

 ### Configure SAP Build Work Zone